doanhpd2/Medgemma-Gpt/backend/README_MEDGEMMA.md

 - Open the necessary Hugging Face pages in your browser
 - Guide you through creating a token
 - Help you set the environment variable
-- Test your token to ensure it works
+- Test your token to ensure it works, this is test

 **Manual Setup (if preferred):**